andrew-morris/screenshot/README.md

 ## Usage

 * Change the shebang to point to your PhantomJS binary
-* Optionally add this script to a location in your PATH variable for ease-of-us
+* Optionally add this script to a location in your PATH variable for ease-of-use

 ```
 $ ./screenshot google.com